 mkdir -p ~/.local/lib/deadbeef/

-This command creates the ~/.local/lib/deadbeef/ directory where DeaDBeeF will look for plugins.
-Linux Mint only ships 64-bit editions, but the DeaDBeeF binary still checks lib rather than lib64, so you can rely on this path for every supported flavor.
+The ~/.local/lib/deadbeef/ directory is where DeaDBeeF looks for user-installed plugins.
+Linux Mint ships 64-bit editions only, but DeaDBeeF uses lib rather than lib64, so this path works on all supported flavors.

 - Download the plugin(s) you want to install.
-These are typically provided as compressed files (e.g.,
+These are typically provided as compressed files (

 .zipor.tar.gz).
 If you need help with extraction techniques, check our comprehensive unzip command guide. - Extract the plugin files.
 Most plugins contain

 .soshared library files (the actual plugin binaries that DeaDBeeF loads) inside compressed archives.
-Shared libraries are Linux’s equivalent of Windows DLL files, containing executable code that programs can load at runtime.
-Use the command that matches the archive format you downloaded:
+Shared libraries are the Linux equivalent of Windows DLL files, containing executable code that programs load at runtime.

 If you downloaded a .zip archive: